sigmf/sigmf-python/README.md

 ```

 ### Create SigMF Archives with Multiple Recordings
-Archives with multiple recordings can be created using `SigMFArchive` class.
+Archives with multiple recordings can be created using the `SigMFArchive` class.

 ```python
 import numpy as np